 The most comprehensive guide online to creating a strong brand identity for your business or organization.

-What’s in a memorable coffee shop name?
+What’s in a memorable investment company name?
 Success.

-Successful coffee shops don’t just sell coffee, they create a unique experience that can’t be replicated by a competitor.
+Successful investment firms don’t just sell financial management services, they create a unique experience and target a specific market that can’t be replicated by a competitor.

-We review real coffee shop names, share boring and overused coffee shop names you should avoid, and share expert tips you can use to come up with a captivating name for your coffee shop.
+We review real investment company names, share boring and overused investment company names you should avoid, and share expert tips you can use to come up with a captivating name for your investment business.

 When you’re just starting a business, the right name for your business is much more important than most people think.

 A strong business name can help your business get a competitive advantage.
 A weak, forgettable business name can lead to failure.

 Based in the Rocky Mountains this financial planner draws attention to his local surroundings with a name that feels strong and powerful.
 A timberline is what is seen from a distance much like the financial planners role is to point out the direction and set goals to reach it.
 The connection to nature gives an opportunity for the brand to adopt a client base that wants to invest in sustainable investments.

 Investing can feel complicated and scary.
 The name serenity focuses on the feeling the firm wants to evoke in its clients.

 WHICH NAME IS BEST?